ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> elastic_strain = solution.elastic_strain()
     >>> plastic_strain = solution.plastic_strain()

-A strain ``Result`` corresponds to a tensor field.
+A strain result corresponds to a tensor field.
 To obtain the scalar components of this field, e.g., shear xy-strains, access the following subresult:

 .. code:: python